7 Gentle Discipline Techniques for Toddlers

 See the difference?
 The first part validates their emotion.
 The second part sets the boundary.

-I’ve tried this during some rough mornings.
-There was a week when my toddler woke up crying every single day.
-Nothing I did fixed it.
-I tried rushing through breakfast, trying to get us out the door faster.
-It made things worse.
 Finally, I stopped.
 I sat on the floor with him for five minutes before even talking about getting dressed.
 We just looked at a book.
 The crying stopped.
 The rest of the morning went more smoothly.
-It wasn’t about the clothes; it was about starting the day connected.
+I realized the problem was not always the clothes or the shoes.
+Sometimes, he needed a connection before cooperation.

 Scripts You Can Use Today